 Amarc is focused on mineral exploration in south-central British Columbia ("BC").
-It is the aim of the Company to discover and develop a bulk-tonnage gold-copper deposit that has the potential to deliver both substantial growth and value to the Company.
+Its aim is the discovery and development of bulk-tonnage gold or gold-copper deposits with the potential to deliver value to the Company.

 In order to achieve its objective, the Company has assembled a capable and experienced mineral exploration team.